x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mailboxes-receiving-exceeding-limits-report.md

 There are two sections to this report:

-1. A chart that indicates when a mailbox exceeded their receiving limit (see Exchange Online limits), which means they can no longer receive mail until the limit is reset (that is 1 hour after the threshold is exceeded).
+1. A heatmap that indicates:

+    - When a mailbox exceeded their receiving limit (see [Exchange Online limits](/office365/servicedescriptions/exchange-online-service-description/exchange-online-limits#receiving-and-sending-limits)), which means they can no longer receive mail until the limit is reset (that is 1 hour after the threshold is exceeded).

       1. Mailboxes won't receive any mail at all if the overall receiving limit is exceeded.

       2. Mailboxes won't receive any mail from a specific sender, if the mailbox has received too many messages from the sender.

-2. A chart that indicates when a mailbox is at risk, which means they haven’t exceeded their limit but are receiving large volumes of messages regularly.
+   - When a mailbox is at risk, which means they haven’t exceeded their limit but are receiving large volumes of messages regularly.

-3. A table that shows, in the selected time window:
+2. A table that shows, in the selected time window:

-   - The number of hours a mailbox as exceeded
+   - The number of hours a mailbox has exceeded the limit

    - The number of hours a mailbox is at risk